wach128/cordova-plugin-health/README.md

 - successCallback: {type: function(available)}, if available a true is passed as argument, false otherwise
 - errorCallback: {type: function(err)}, called if something went wrong, err contains a textual description of the problem

+#### Android quirks

+- To check for installation of Google Fit, you will need to add `<package android:name="com.google.android.apps.fitness" />` under `queries` to AndroidManifest.xml via config.xml.
+See [this article](https://medium.com/androiddevelopers/package-visibility-in-android-11-cc857f221cd9) for info

 ### promptInstallFit() - Android only